Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

-This is akin to how many natural patterns form—through a balance of opposing forces or processes.
-Geological examples include patterns in sand (Fig.~\ref{fig:granular}) ``As a ridge gets bigger, it enhances its own growth by capturing more sand from the moving air.
+What we have just described is akin to how many natural patterns emerge from generic mechanisms of self-organization: the interplay between local positive feedback and long-range suppression.
+Geological examples include patterns in sand (Fig.~\ref{fig:granular}): ``As a ridge gets bigger, it enhances its own growth by capturing more sand from the moving air.
 But in doing so it acts as a sink, removing sand from the wind and suppressing the formation of other ripples nearby.
-The balance between these two processes establishes a roughly constant mean distance between ripples'' \cite{ball2015forging}; honeycomb weathering (Fig.~\ref{fig:tafoni}) \cite{mcbride2004origin}; and travertine patterning \cite{hammer2008calcite}
+The balance between these two processes establishes a roughly constant mean distance between ripples''~\cite{ball2015forging}.
+Honeycomb weathering (Fig.~\ref{fig:tafoni})~\cite{mcbride2004origin} and travertine patterning~\cite{hammer2008calcite} are further geological examples of patterns emerging from the combination of short-range activation and longer-range inhibition.